Georgina Baillie: Art

-Controversy
+Podcasting

+In 2024, she created a podcast "HOPE: Hearing Other People's Experiences" in which she discussed her experience with addiction with guests including Dr Chantelle Lewis, Dr Gillian Shorter, Tati Silva, Alexe, Pax, Christine Lynn Cant, Chris Beradi, and Will Ogden.

+2008 prank call incident

-During the 18 October 2008 episode of The Russell Brand Show, comedian Russell Brand and presenter Jonathan Ross called actor Andrew Sachs (Baillie's grandfather) live on air for an interview.
+During the 18 October 2008 episode of BBC Radio 2's The Russell Brand Show, comedian Russell Brand and presenter Jonathan Ross called actor Andrew Sachs (Baillie's grandfather) live on air for an interview.
 When Sachs failed to take the call, Ross and Brand left a series of four "lewd" messages on Sachs' answering machine, about Baillie's sexual relationship with Brand.
 The incident was picked up by the tabloids, and later resulted in Brand and Radio 2 controller Lesley Douglas resigning from the BBC, Ross being suspended without pay for twelve weeks, and the BBC being fined £150,000 by Ofcom.

 The media referred to the incident as "Sachsgate".
-Sachs never gave his consent to have these messages to be broadcast on the air.
-This led to the estrangement of Baillie with her grandparents that lasted for years.
-The sociologist, Chris Rojeck, has described Ross and Brand's exploit as an "invasion of privacy", and states that "their remorse is not focused on Andrew Sachs or Georgina Baillie, the victims whose privacy has been violated" but rather the two comedians felt remorse for receiving negative public reactions and disapproval of their stunt.
+Sachs never gave his consent to have these messages broadcast on the air.
+This led to the estrangement of Baillie from her grandparents that lasted for years.
+The sociologist Chris Rojeck described Ross and Brand's exploit as an "invasion of privacy", and stated that "their remorse is not focused on Andrew Sachs or Georgina Baillie, the victims whose privacy has been violated" but rather the two comedians felt remorse for receiving negative public reactions and disapproval of their stunt.

-In 2009, shortly after the incident, Adam Ant befriended Baillie, and they have remained close friends.
-For several years, Ant mentored Baillie and encouraged her to reconcile with her grandfather after the controversy.
-He hired Baillie as his assistant to oversee his day to day calendar scheduling.
-He also asked her to perform back up vocals for his performances.
-He refers to himself as "her mentor" regarding the Sachsgate episode.

-In 2019, eleven years after the incident, Brand met with Baillie in person, and formally apologised for the prank.
+Baillie stated in the New York Times that she thought Brand was "very much rewarded" for the prank.
+The prank calls were covered in the news again in the wake of a Sunday Times–Channel 4 investigation into Brand's alleged sexual assaults of other women.